bunkerity/bunkerweb/docs/troubleshooting.md

 	client: 172.17.0.1, server: localhost, request: "GET /?id=/etc/passwd HTTP/1.1", host: "localhost"
 ```

-As we can see there are 3 different logs :
+As we can see, there are 3 different logs :

 1. Rule **930120** matched
 2. Rule **932160** matched